 We perform work on a number of contracts with the U.S. Department of Defense and other agencies and departments of the U.S. Government including sub-contracts with government prime contractors.
-Sales under these contracts with the U.S. Government, which included contracts with the U.S. Department of Defense, were 24.5% and 24.9% of our total net sales in 2023 and 2022, respectively.
+Sales under these contracts with the U.S. Government, which included contracts with the U.S. Department of Defense, were 24.3% and 24.5% of our total net sales in 2024 and 2023, respectively.
 For a summary of sales to the U.S. Government by segment, see Note 4.
-Sales to the U.S. Department of Defense represented approximately 19% and 20% of total net sales for 2023 and 2022, respectively.
+Sales to the U.S. Department of Defense represented approximately 19% of total net sales for both 2024 and 2023, respectively.

-Performance under government contracts has certain inherent risks that could have a material adverse effect on the Company's business, results of operations and financial condition.
+Performance under government contracts has certain inherent risks that could have a material adverse effect on our business, results of operations and financial condition.
 Government contracts are conditioned upon the continuing availability of Congressional appropriations, which usually are made available on a fiscal year basis even though contract performance may take more than one year.
 See also our government contracts risks factor disclosure in Item 1A.
 Risk Factors.